waldofrankric/BulletinBase/docs/index.rst

-Install and Activate PC Matic with License Key on New Computer (Already Purchased Account)
+Install and Activate PC Matic with License Key on New Computer Already Purchased Login Account
 ==========================================================================================

 Setting up PC Matic on a new computer is quick and secure—especially when you've already purchased a subscription.
 If you're wondering how to **Install PC Matic with License Key**, or if you're trying to **Install PC Matic Already Purchased** without having to rebuy the software, this guide is for you.
 Whether you've just upgraded your PC, reformatted your system, or simply want to extend protection to another device, you'll find the exact steps here.